Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 for testing the range/oven functions.

 2. Check for external factors.
-You must check for external factors not associated with
+You must check for external factors not

 the appliance.
 The voltage at the receptacle is between 198 volts and 264 volts